This year the government let a legacy domain lapse and it was swiftly bought out by a private company.

 Suzanne's story has a happy ending, she was able to get her money back and she will be extra careful in the future.
 Although she said that the experience didn't muddy her perception of Pandora, when we asked her if she was still planning on getting that Pandora bracelet as a Christmas gift... she said it was unlikely.

-If your brand is looking to review your online exposure and act against infringements or scams, get in touch with the Lexsynergy Brand Protection Team for assistance.
+If your brand is looking to review your online exposure and act against infringements or scams, get in touch.